arsalanfarooq12/healthtracker/README.md

 * Install dependencies
 * Launch the Flask app

-Then open your browser and go to:
+Access it in your browser at:

 ```
 http://127.0.0.1:5000